ZugBahnHof/python-sendmail/README.md

 ```

 ### USERNAME and PASSWORD
-Either, you do this via the `Update function` (just run the program and press `u`), or you can do this manually.
+Either, you do this via the `Update function` (just run the program and press `u`)
+or you can do this manually.
 For this, look at following manual.

 Create file `secret_credentials.json` and fill it with following: